mdc-suite/mdc.github.io/_miscellaneous/02-bitstream-to-binary.md

 ---
-title: "Convert bitstream to binary for fpgautil"
+title: "Convert bitstream to binary"
 permalink: /miscellaneous/bitstream-to-binary
 author_profile: true
 author: Raffaele Meloni
 toc: true
 ---

-If you want to load a bitstream at runtime from your OS, using `fpgautil`, you can generate a binary version directly from Vivado but if you want yo can convert the bit version into a binary one using `bootgen`.
+If you want to load a bitstream at runtime from your OS, using `fpgautil`, Vivado can generate a binary version for you, but if you want you can convert the bit version into a binary one using `bootgen`.

 **Last update the 25/03/2022** - Tutorial created by R. Meloni the 13/01/2022